Revolvur/eng103a_DevOps/README.md

 ```
 chmod +x changes permissions of the file to make it executable.
 ```
-- Once you're done, `sudo systemctl status mongod` to check if everything has been configured correctly and that .
+- Once you're done, `sudo systemctl status mongod` to check if everything has been configured correctly and that it has been enabled.

 ## 2 tier architecture complete for the app and db!
 --------------------------
 Return to the app vm and make sure to enter the correct ip address of the db VM into `DB_HOSTS`:
 ```
-sudo nano .bashrc
+nano .bashrc

 export DB_HOST=mongodb://xx.xx.xx.xxx:27017/posts